-The two individual houses, Ness and Tay, provide nurturing accommodation and support for children (aged 5-12) who have experienced trauma.
-The beautiful forest landscape with its acres of trees, rugged landscapes and wildlife provide a backdrop for this therapeutic, child-centred provision.
+Forest View campus in Lochwinnoch provides nurturing accommodation for children with experience of trauma.
+There are two individual houses, Ness and Tay, which sit adjacent to our therapeutic primary school.
+The beautiful forest landscape with its acres of trees, rugged landscapes and stunning wildlife is the backdrop for this trauma-informed, child-centred provision.

 Kibble supports at risk children and young people (aged 5-26) across the UK.
 Many of the young people we care for have experienced significant trauma in their lives and Kibble offers dedicated care and support to help them move forward.
 This includes residential and community support, as well as dedicated schools and wellbeing services.

 Our research showed that nature was a key element when implementing a therapeutic, trauma-informed environment.
 The forest setting in Lochwinnoch provided the perfect location as it would not only draw in the natural landscape but was in easy reach of the local village and community where the children could engage in local groups and activities.

 Our Clinical Director Dan Johnson explains how we have created a therapeutic and trauma-informed environment at Forest View.

 When creating Forest View, the interiors were a key component.
 Early in the design process we sought to create interiors that would draw the outdoors in, using elements of nature, space and light to support young people’s physical and mental health.